ConsenSysMesh/rimble-ui/example/src/stories/Avatar/README.md

 ### Component props

+Avatar will pass any props that are defined on its component including:

 | Name    | Type   | Default | Description                                  |
 | ------- | ------ | ------- | -------------------------------------------- |
 | `alt`   | string | avatar  | Sets alt property on image for accessibility |